 Iran Makes Arrests Over Accidental Downing Of Ukrainian Airliner

-Iranian authorities have arrested an undisclosed number of people over the accidental shoot-down of a Ukrainian airline jet.
+Iranian authorities have arrested an undisclosed number of people over the accidental shootdown of a Ukrainian airliner.
 The move comes as Iranians continue to protest against the government over the tragedy.

 "Thorough investigations have been launched and a number of individuals have been arrested," Iranian judiciary spokesman Gholamhossein Esmaili said according to Iran's Press TV, citing an official statement on the agency's website.